 Mr HENG Swee Keat

-Mr Heng graduated with an MA in Economics from Cambridge University in the United Kingdom.
-He also holds a Master of Public Administration from the Kennedy School of Government, Harvard University.
+Mr Heng has an MA in Economics from Cambridge University.
+He also holds a Masters in Public Administration from the Kennedy School of Government, Harvard University.